About Beeswax Polish

 Maintenance with Beeswax

-About five minutes.
-If it’s a humid day leave it a little longer.
+A. About five minutes.
+If it's a humid day, leave it a little longer.
 Then take a clean cloth and buff the beeswax to shine.

-Hardwoods such as Oak, Mahogony and Walnut should be treated regularly with Beeswax Polish; three or four times a year will keep the wood in best condition.
+A. Hardwoods such as Oak, Mahogany and Walnut should be treated regularly with Beeswax Polish; three of four times a year will keep the wood in best condition.

-Both products can be used on all wooden surfaces.
-The Beeswax Polish is a traditional wax polish and so is a harder wax, and is applied and buffed to a shine.
-The Wax & Polish is more cream like in consistency as it is mixed with oil, making it easier to use.
+A. Both products can be used on all wooden surfaces.
+The beeswax polish is a traditional wax polish and so is a harder wax, and is applied and buffed to a shine.
+The Wax & Polish is more cream-like in consistency as it is mixed with oil, making it easier to use.

 The main difference is the Beeswax Polish will protect and enhance without changing the colour, whereas the Wax & Polish will soak further into the wood darkening it slightly, in a similar way that a wood oil would do.

-6. Is Beeswax Polish better than using spray polishes?
+Q. Is beeswax furniture polish better than using spray polishes?